slds-lmu/paper_2019_variationalResampleDistributionShift/README.md

 ### Generating the embeding and assigning each image to its pseudo subdomain
 - learn an embedding with respect to data from all classes
-    - make build
+    - make common_embed
-    - for fashion-mnist, it takes 30mins on a fujitsu-celcius workstation
+    - for fashion-mnist, it takes 30 mins on a fujitsu-celcius workstation
-    - equivalently you could do  'python main.py --cluster True'
+    - equivalently you could do  'python main.py --cluster False'
-    - cluster directly here won't be used since the cluster will most probably correspond to different classes, so we cluster with respect to each class label and merge them
+    - cluster directly here won't be used since the cluster will most probably correspond to different classes, so we cluster with respect to each class label and merge them: python main.py --label False --cluster True, but this is not used in the experiment

 - learn an embedding with respect to each class label and merge randomly
     - make label